 The criterion requires consumer loans or mortgages to have been underwritten in accordance with one of two European Directives.
-As a general principle, European Directives, in contrast to Regulations, do not have direct and immediate effect but must be implemented into national law, country by country.
+European Directives, in contrast to Regulations, do not have direct effect but must be implemented into national law country by country.